bsalanie/matching_separable_simuls/README.md

 The package reads the marriage patterns from the Choo and Siow 2006 *Journal of Political Economy* paper for the non-reform states of the 1970 wave.
 It fits a parsimonious homoskedastic logit model.
-Then it generates $S$ datasets from the fitted model, and it uses them to test the estimation methods presented in Galichon-Salanié 2022.
+Then it generates `S` datasets from the fitted model, and it uses them to test the estimation methods presented in Galichon-Salanié 2022.

 ## reading the data